-If you are having trouble hearing conversations, your family has a history with hearing loss, or you are around loud noises daily it would be best to schedule an appointment to get your hearing checked.
+If you are having trouble understanding conversations, your family has a history with hearing loss, or you are around loud noises daily it would be best to schedule an appointment to get your ears checked.

 We all will most likely go through some hearing loss, but we don’t have to let it get severe.

-At South Coast Post Acute our skilled nursing facility can assist you in helping to counteract hearing damage that you may be dealing with to prevent future worsening.
+At South Coast Post Acute our skilled nursing facility can assist you in helping to counteract the damage that you may be dealing with to prevent future worsening.

 Contact us today to find out how we can help with your post-acute needs!